cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### `SyntaxError: Unexpected identifier` when I try and start cross-seed

-`cross-seed` configuration files are formatted with commas at the end of each identifier (option), if you are seeing this error it is most likely that you are missing a comma at the end of the setting BEFORE the identifier specified in the error.
+`cross-seed` configuration files are formatted with a comma at the end of each identifier (option).
+If you are seeing this error it is most likely that you are missing a comma at the end of the setting BEFORE the identifier specified in the error.